Léo Bonatini: Wolverhampton Wanderers

 On 1 August 2017, Bonatini was sent on a season-long loan to Championship side Wolverhampton Wanderers.
 Four days later, he made his debut, and scored his first goal, in a 1–0 win against Middlesbrough at Molineux Stadium.
 He scored his 10th goal of the season on 3 November 2017 in a 2–0 win against Fulham, scoring in six consecutive games, becoming the first player of the 2017–18 EFL Championship season to reach double figures.
 On 10 November 2017, after scoring 5 goals in 4 games during the October fixtures, he was awarded with the EFL Championship Player of the Month.

 Despite scoring his last goal of the season on 4 December 2017, Bonatini finished as Wolves' second top scorer with 12 goals in 43 games as the club gained promotion to the Premier League, as well as winning the Championship league title.

-On 30 June 2018, he joined Wolves on a permanent deal, signing a four-year-contract for an undisclosed fee.
+On 30 June 2018, he joined Wolves on a permanent deal, signing a four-year contract for an undisclosed fee.
 However, he took little part in their top-flight campaign, having fallen behind other strikers such as Raúl Jiménez at Nuno Espírito Santo's club.

 On 31 January 2019, Bonatini joined Championship side Nottingham Forest on loan until the end of the season.
 He debuted two days later in a 2–0 loss at Birmingham City, replacing Daryl Murphy after an hour.
 Bonatini made only four more appearances for the Reds – two starts – and did not score.

 Bonatini returned to Portugal's top flight on 30 August 2019, signing a season-long loan for Vitória SC.

 On 22 September 2020 he agreed a two-year-long loan deal at Swiss side Grasshopper, playing in the Swiss Challenge League.
 With 11 goals shot in 31 games, the highest scorer for Grasshopper, he was instrumental in helping them achieve promotion to the Swiss Super League.
 In his second year at Grasshopper, he played a further 26 matches and shot seven goals (second highest in the team) and helped the team remain in the top Swiss league.
 After a total of 20 goals scored in 59 matches, he returned to back to Wolves at the end of May 2022.

 Atlético San Luis

-On December 1, 2022, Wolves announced that that Bonatini had left the club by mutual consent after 4 years.
-On January 1 2023, he joined Atlético San Luis on a two-and-a-half year deal on a free transfer.
+On December 1, 2022, Wolves announced that Bonatini had left the club by mutual consent after 4 years.
+On January 1, 2023, he joined Atlético San Luis on a two-and-a-half-year deal on a free transfer.